Adrian Beecroft

-Paul Adrian Barlow Beecroft (born Yorkshire, 20 May 1947) is a British venture capitalist based in London.
+Paul Adrian Barlow Beecroft (born 20 May 1947) is a British venture capitalist based in London.
 He was for many years Chief Investment Officer of the private equity group Apax.
 He was until recently Chairman of Dawn Capital.

 Among the companies in which Beecroft has personally invested are Mimecast and Insignis.

 Beecroft has donated more than £500,000 to the Conservative Party since 2006.

 Early life and education

 Adrian Beecroft was born and raised in Yorkshire.
 He studied at Hymers College in Hull.

 He graduated from Queen's College, Oxford with a first class honours degree in Physics in 1968 and is now an Honorary Fellow of the College.
 In 1976, he gained an MBA from Harvard Business School, where he studied as a Harkness Fellow.
 He graduated from Harvard as a Baker Scholar.

 Career

 Adrian Beecroft has an extensive career in venture capital and private equity, specialising in IT investments.
 He was the Chairman of the British Venture Capital Association in 1991.

 Beecroft started his career at ICL, in the computer industry.
 In 1973, he moved to Ocean Transport and Trading Ltd., working to develop their new business area of bulk shipping.

 After graduating from Harvard Business School, Beecroft joined Boston Consulting Group in London.
 He became Vice President of BCG in 1982.

 In 1984, Beecroft joined Apax Partners and was there for 25 years until he retired from his role as Chief Investment Officer in 2008.

 In December 2006, Beecroft was appointed to the NESTA Investment Committee.
 At that time, NESTA was still a QUANGO.

 Beecroft was awarded the BVCA's Hall of Fame honour at the Private Equity Awards in 2009.
 He was a member of Sir David Walker's committee on improving the transparency of the private equity industry.

 In 2010, Beecroft joined Dawn Capital as the Chairman of their board.